Why should I use CoinTracker?

 Generally speaking, in the U.S., you will want a Form 8949 (Sales and Other Dispositions of Capital Assets) complete with your cryptocurrency transaction history, a summary of your overall capital gains (across all assets) on your Schedule D (Capital Gains and Losses), and then your Form 1040 (Individual Income Tax Return).

-Additionally, if any of your cryptocurrency assets were lost or stolen, you will want to complete Form 4684 (Casualties and Theft).
+Additionally, if any of your cryptocurrency assets were lost or stolen, you will want to complete Form 4684 (Casualties and Theft — note this is only allowed before 2018).
 If you held $10,000 or more on a foreign exchange (non-US based) at any time during the tax year, you need to file a FBAR.
 If you held more than $75,000 on a foreign exchange during the tax year, then you must additionally file a Form 8938 (Statement of Specified Foreign Financial Assets, a.k.a FATCA) if, on a foreign exchange, you held either more than $75,000 (at any time during the tax year) or more than $50,000 (on the last day of the tax year).
 If you underpaid your quarterly taxes for capital gains, then you will want to complete a Form 2210 (Underpayment of Estimated Tax by Individuals, Estates, and Trusts).

 Where can I get tax advice on cryptocurrency?

-Please speak with a CPA, accountant, or other tax profession who is familiar with your financial situation and the local tax laws.
+Please speak with a Certified Public Accountant (CPA), Enrolled Agent, tax lawyer, or other tax profession who is familiar with your financial situation and the local tax laws.
+We offer $50 off a crypto tax filing service after you purchase one of our tax plans.

 How can I avoid paying crypto taxes?